Life in a Scoliosis Brace

 My pediatrician had been watching my growth and the curvature in my back for the past few years.
 But, in the summer of 2018 I noticed I was starting to have some severe shoulder pain.
 In July it was confirmed that I had scoliosis.
 Aug 4th was my first visit to Shriners Hospital in St. Louis, MO.
 I was pretty devastated because I have been tumbling and cheering since I was three years old.
 My tumbling started to get harder and I was having a hard time with the pain.
 Then came the brace I had to wear.
 I made the decision to go ahead and start wearing one instead of waiting due to the pain.
 My goal was to wear it as much as possible.
 The quicker I get it and wear it, the faster I’ll get out of wearing it.
 Boy was I in for a rude awakening.

-After about the 50th time of being forced wo wear my Boston Brace we discovered it was too small.
+After about the 50th time of being forced to wear my Boston Brace we discovered it was too small.
 So off to the 2.5-hour drive to the orthotics department we went.
-Eric is the guy who adjusted and fits my brace for me, he made me a deal.
+Eric, the guy who adjusted and fit my brace for me, made me a deal.
 If I would wear my brace like I was supposed to for three months he would recommend me for an experimental brace that would allow me to move.
-I was super excited about that offer and thought of not being so sweaty all the time and be able to move more.
+I was super excited about that offer and thought of not being so sweaty all the time and being able to move more.
 I’m always on the move being a competitive athlete!

-The Green Sun Brace has been the game changer in my life!
+The Green Sun Brace has been a game changer in my life!
 I wear the brace everyday and even sleep in it.
 It’s so much more comfortable than the Boston Brace.
-Since wearing the Green Sun Brace I’m getting better correction the Green Sun Brace, I’m finally getting taller, I have an appetite, its less noticeable, I can get on and off the floor without looking like a turtle on its back and I went from only doing 2-3 back handsprings at a time to doing them all across the gym floor!
-I am no doing roundoff back-handspring back -tucks and working on layouts.
+Since wearing the Green Sun Brace I’m getting better correction, I’m finally getting taller, I have an appetite, its less noticeable, I can get on and off the floor without looking like a turtle on its back and I went from only doing 2-3 back handsprings at a time to doing them all across the gym floor!
+I am now doing roundoff back-handspring back -tucks and working on layouts.
 My toe touches are the best they have ever been, and I made the top competitive cheer team at the gym I go to!
 All with no pain in my back or shoulder!!